 Pumpkin Pie Filling

-1cupcanned pumpkin (or pumpkin puree; don't use pumpkin pie filling)
+1cupcanned pumpkin puree (not pumpkin pie filling)

 ¼cupbrown sugar